-City College has a long-standing affiliation with curators at the American Museum of Natural History for graduate education in systematics.
+City College has a long-standing affiliation with curators at the American Museum of Natural History.
 Admission to the AMNH programs requires approval by AMNH curators as well as CCNY faculty.
 Interested students are encouraged to contact curators directly to discuss potential research projects.
+City College also has an affiliation with Memorial Sloan-Kettering Cancer Center for performing research.
+Interested students are encouraged to contact Professor Karen Hubbard to discuss potential research mentors.